 Speaking and Listening

-Beginning in Reception and continuing through all Primary years the children develop their capacity to express themselves effectively for a variety of purposes.
+Beginning in Nursery and continuing through all Primary years the children develop their capacity to express themselves effectively for a variety of purposes.
 Working with adults and other children, their activities include listening, giving opinions, replying to instructions and questions, describing experiences and feelings.
 Starting in EYFS and KS1 children re-tell familiar stories using actions and story maps following our ‘Talk for Writing’ approach.